-Confirm that the building or contractor was audited by the third party within 12 months of the end of performance period.
+Confirm that the building or contractor was audited by the third party within 12 months of the end of the performance period.

 In addition, the cleaning contractor must develop goals and strategies for promoting the conservation of energy, water, and chemicals used for cleaning the building.